Download the latest Kennaook / Cape Grim Greenhouse Gas data (CSV)

-Since industrialisation in the mid-18th century, carbon dioxide concentrations have increased by about 47 per cent, based on measurements from Cape Grim and on air samples collected from Antarctic ice at Law Dome.
+Since industrialisation in the mid-18th century, carbon dioxide concentrations have increased by about 47 per cent, based on measurements from Kennaook / Cape Grim and on air samples collected from Antarctic ice at Law Dome.

 Dry air is composed of nitrogen (78 per cent) and oxygen (21 per cent).
 Other gases, such as argon, carbon dioxide, methane, hydrogen, nitrous oxide etc. make up the remaining 1 per cent.

 Carbon dioxide is measured in parts per million molar (ppm).
 A concentration of 400 ppm carbon dioxide means that if you have a sample of dry air, made up of 1 million molecules, 400 of those would be carbon dioxide.